+The Psalms are unique in that they have a dual identity.
+VanGemeren writes, "First and foremost [they are] God's Word to his people.
+We hear the voice of God in each individual psalm, through the many moods of the Psalms, and through the manifold themes of the Psalter."
+Yet at the very same time, they are thoroughly man's words to God.
+In fact, they are a

+3 Sampey, "Psalms"

+4 Psalm 18 and its parallel in 2 Samuel 22 marks a shift from this pattern, as 2 Samuel 22 represents the original psalm which David most likely arranged specifically for use in public worship, thus adding the musical subscription found in Psalm 18 but absent in 2 Samuel 22.

+5 VanGemeren, "Psalms," 5:5.

-- A. The Psalms are unique in that they have a dual identity. - B. "First and foremost [they are] God's Word to his people.
-We hear the voice of God in each individual psalm, through the many moods of the Psalms, and through the manifold themes of the Psalter" (VanGemeren, 5:5). - C. Yet at the very same time, they are thoroughly man's words to God.
-In fact, they are a mirror into the faith of a people that are separated from us by over 3,500 years and lived in a world and culture very different from our own. - D. Thus, the Psalms reflect "the faith experience of the 'community' of God's people before the coming of Christ" (VanGemeren, 5:7) and the expressions of their faith were influenced not only by their experiences and circumstances but also by their literary and cultural context. - E. Thus, we find in the Psalms not just one form or way of praising God, but many expressions and forms of prayers and praise.
-Understanding the various forms of the Psalms can aid a great deal in interpretation. - F. "The Psalms may be grouped into three major categories: psalms of orientation, disorientation, and reorientation.
+mirror into the faith of a people that are separated from us by over 3,500 years and lived in a world and culture very different from our own.

+Thus, the Psalms reflect "the faith experience of the 'community' of God's people before the coming of Christ," and the expressions of their faith were influenced not only by their experiences and circumstances but also by their literary and cultural context.
+Thus, we find in the Psalms not just one form or way of praising God, but many expressions and forms of prayers and praise.
+Understanding the various forms of the Psalms can aid a great deal in interpretation.
+Longman explains:

+The Psalms may be grouped into three major categories: psalms of orientation, disorientation, and reorientation.
 The first group refers to psalms of pure praise to Yahweh.
 No obstacles stand in the way of the psalmist's relationship to God.
 The second group is composed of psalms of lament.
 Something has happened to disturb the divine-human relationship.
 The psalmist may feel that God has abandoned him, or perhaps, he may be experiencing God's hostility.
 Reorientation, the third group, describes those psalms where the lament has been heard and the relationship healed.
-The psalmist gives God thanks for hearing his prayer" (Longman, Cracking OT Codes, 198).
+The psalmist gives God thanks for hearing his prayer.7

-1. Lament
+A. Lament

-- a) Longman describes lament as "a prayer of disorientation" (Longman, 198). - b) VanGemeren identifies it as the "prayer" aspect of the Psalms: "Prayer is man's communion with God.
+Longman describes lament as "a prayer of disorientation."
+VanGemeren identifies it as the "prayer" aspect of the Psalms:

+Prayer is man's communion with God.
 Prayers in the Psalms take the form of a complaint against the Lord.
 The individual or community laments the adversity, describes the evil in God's world, or petitions God to be true to his promises.
-Faith cries out for reality, and lament functions as an expression of authenticity" (VanGemeren, 5:6). - c) He goes on to note that such prayers reflect the faith experience of the "community" before the coming of Christ because "their expressions of frustration, impatience, anger, and joy reflect the tensions between promise and alienation.
+Faith cries out for reality, and lament functions as an expression of authenticity.9 their expressions of frustration, impatience, anger, and joy reflect the tensions between promise and alienation.
 One of the issues in the lament psalms lies in their definition as petition or complaint.
 They are both.
 The emphasis on prayer as petition may emphasize submission to the power of God.
 The stress of lament will bring out the struggle with God, as the psalmist wrestles with God's freedom, God's promises, and his own inability to understand God.
-In either case, the psalmist cries out in faith for the fullness of redemption" (ibid.).
+In either case, the psalmist cries out in faith for the fullness of redemption.
+10